bfontaine/Minimaliterals/README.md

 Copyright © 2014 Baptiste Fontaine

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License either version 1.0 or any later version.